A unique ability to spot and stop issues is a game-changer for endpoint security

-CyberGlass is trailblazing a new software category as the world’s first SIEM 2.0, a comprehensive Security Monitoring & Management (SMM) platform.
+CyberGlass, an MSSP-in-a-Box solution.
 It is the only product to combine all the elements of a complete cybersecurity program in a single interface – giving MSPs, MSSPs, and enterprise IT teams a unique ability to view an organization’s cybersecurity strength in real-time, through a single pane of glass.

 CyberGlass advances beyond the passivity of a traditional Security Information & Event Management (SIEM) platform with its patent-pending CyberGlass AI technology.
 When every second counts during a data breach, CyberGlass AI adds direct asset access, scripting and automation, and machine learning capabilities that would usually require responders to waste precious time switching between an alphabet soup of security tools.

 CyberGuard360 also partnered with Sophos to run its top-rated Advanced Endpoint Protection and Intercept X products natively with CyberGlass, though it can also work with other products.
 Consistently beating the competition for next-gen protection, Sophos ranked first in multiple endpoint protection categories in the April-June 2018 SE Labs Endpoint Protection Test report.

 Let’s take a look at the final game-changing protections that make CyberGlass the top choice for protecting a company’s endpoints from cybercrime: